RalphHightower/blog/PoliticalGameplan.md

 From experience since the election: If you hate being on the phone & feel awkward (which is a lot of people) don't worry about it — there are a bunch of scripts (Indivisible has some, there are lots of others floating around these day).
 After a few days of calling, it starts to feel a lot more natural.

 Put the 6 numbers in your phone (all under P – Politician.)
-An example is McCaskill MO, Politician McCaskill DC, Politician Blunt MO, etc., which makes it really easy to click down the list each day.
+An example is Politican Wilson DC, Politician McCaskill DC, Politician Blunt MO, etc., which makes it really easy to click down the list each day.

 **If you want to share this, please copy and paste.